bablokb/pcb-pico-datalogger/docs/deployment.md

 -----------------------------

 The default builds a system for the v2 version of the datalogger PCB.
-To build a system for the v1 pcb, run
+To build a system for the v1 PCB, run

     > make PCB=v1

+This make-variable pulls in the correct pin-mapping (`src/pins${PCB}.py`).
+For other mappings pass in a different value for `PCB` (e.g. when using a PicoBell Adalogger: `PCB=pbada`).
+Create an appropriate named pin-configuration file if necessary.

+You can also pass in a path to the mapping file, in this case the mapping file can be out of tree (i.e. not within the `src/`-direcotory).

 Direct Deployment